raphaelsty/cherche/docs/rank/rank.md

 ## Save ranker embeddings

-The `rank.Encoder` and `rank.DPR` have a `path` parameter at initialization.
-If you specify this parameter, the ranker will export the embeddings it has calculated into a `pickle` file.
+At initialization, the `rank.Encoder` and `rank.DPR` have a `path` parameter.
+The ranker will export the embeddings calculated into a Pickle file if we specify this parameter.
 The pre-computed embeddings are a dictionary with the document id as key and the document embedding as value.
-You can reload the pre-computed embeddings in a new session by keeping the pickle file and specifying the `path` parameter with the address of the pickle file.
-You will still have to call the `add` method and index all the documents but this step will be quick because you have already pre-calculated the embddings.
+We can reload the pre-computed embeddings in a new session by keeping the pickle file and specifying the `path` parameter with the address of the pickle file.
+We will have to call the `add` method and index all the documents, but this step will be quick because we have already pre-calculated the embeddings.

-Otherwise to save a ranker it is also possible to serialize it directly with `pickle`.
+Otherwise, it is also possible to serialize it directly with Pickle to save a ranker.

 ```python
 >>> import pickle